 Rates for most Lifespan waiver services are based on a "market basket" methodology initially established in 2004.
 The market basket methodology, also commonly referred to as the "brick" methodology, replaced a process of negotiated rates that DDDS used prior to 2004.
 DDDS rebased the benchmark rates in January 2014 and then again in January 2019 as directed by the Delaware legislature.
 DDDS completed the DSP rate rebase and published the results in January 2019.
 The 2019 rate study included the following services: residential habilitation, facility-based and non-facility based day habilitation, community participation, facility-based and non-facility based pre-vocational services, supported employment individual & group and supported living.
-DDDS also used the market basket methodology to compute an hourly rate for the service of Medical Residential Habilitation.
+DDDS also used the market basket methodology to compute an hourly rate for the new service of Medical Residential Habilitation and for Behavior Consultation and Nurse Consultation, although they were not included in the rate study.